-A sea can, most commonly called a shipping container, is a metal rectangular box designed to transport goods by ship, truck or freight train.
-Recently people have been finding other uses for them as well, such as:
+Sea cans, most commonly called a shipping container, is a metal rectangular box designed to transport goods by ship, truck or freight train.
+There’s often a surplus of these buildings in North America since they’ve been used to carry a shipment of goods from Asia and it’s not worth the cost of shipping them back empty for a return trip.
+Because of the great value they offer, recently people have been finding other uses for them as well, such as:

 - Storage sheds